 Rachael’s large works are currently hanging in the US Embassy in Dublin, at the headquarters of the Clerical Medical corporation, in the foyer of the Medical Council of Ireland and Alder Hey Children’s hospital, among other public spaces.
+This year one of Rachael’s largest pieces has been hung in the new East Anglian Children’s Hospice ‘The Nook’ .
 She has previously been nominated for the Boundary Figurative Art Prize and her work is held in the collections of many private individuals across the globe.

-Rachael’s work has featured in Who’s Who in Art (36th edition) and periodicals such as Vogue, House Beautiful Magazine, Period Ideas, Achica Living Design and Lifestyle, EDP Magazine, She was pictured on the front cover of Just Regional magazine (Wroxham) as well as many online blogs.
+Rachael’s work has featured in Who’s Who in Art (36th edition) and periodicals such as Vogue, House Beautiful Magazine, Period Ideas, Achica Living Design and Lifestyle, EDP Magazine and Newspaper, the front cover of Just Regional magazine, Time Out as well as many online blogs.

 To view Rachael’s most recent work or for sales enquiries , please visit Capital Culture Gallery.